pji/charex/README.rst

       * fl: List registered normalization forms.
       * nl: Perform normalizations.
       * sh: Run in an interactive shell.
+      * up: List the Unicode properties.
+      * uv: List the valid values for a Unicode property.

     For help on individual commands, use "help {command}".